 HOW TO MAKE THE DOUGH FOR THIS BASIC PIZZA RECIPE

 - In a Bread Machine - the easiest way of all.
 First off, you have the perfect environment for rising the dough.
-Secondly, you just put your ingredients into the machine according to the manufacture's directions, turn it on, and walk away until it's time to roll it out.
+Secondly, you just put your ingredients into the machine according to the manufacturer's directions, turn it on, and walk away until it's time to roll it out.

 - Free Standing Mixer with a Dough Hook - Almost as easy as a bread machine, but the dough rise may be a bit more challenging, depending on how warm/cold your kitchen is.
 To properly rise the dough you need to place your container in a draft-free, warm area.